hkotek/hkotek.com/_posts/2023-11-05-text-to-images-models-biases.md

 For my [seminar on Demystifying LLMs](https://linguistics.mit.edu/24-s90-special-topics_exploring_language_technologies/) we've been thinking about what we can learn from Large Langauge Models (LLMs) about language or linguistics.
 So far the answer seems to be 'not too much', though I've been hoping to find effects that could meaningfully inform our theories.
 On the other hand, it's really not hard to find interesting effects with regard to hallucinations, bias, toxicity, misinformation, disinformation, etc., which teach us something deep and fundamental about the datasets the models are trained on.

-We recently explored multi-modal text-to-image models in class, specifically [DALL·E 2](https://openai.com/dall-e-2) and [Stable Diffusion XL](https://stablediffusionweb.com/).[^1] I was initially interested in whether there would be anything interesting to learn about how these models process language (spoiler: not much, but I'll say more below).
+We recently explored multi-modal text-to-image models in class,[^1] specifically [DALL·E 2](https://openai.com/dall-e-2) and [Stable Diffusion XL](https://stablediffusionweb.com/).[^2] I was initially interested in whether there would be anything interesting to learn about how these models process language (spoiler: not much, but I'll say more below).
 It quickly became clear that it's much more interesting to think about ethics considerations with respect to these models.

 This will be a two-parter: even though I was very disappointed with these models' language parsing abilities, there is still a lot to say.
 The next post will focus more specifically on ethics considerations, though as we'll see they also come up here.
 Meanwhile, buckle up, we're going to talk about some Ling 101 stuff.